mokshitchopra/practice202/README.md

 **Important**: Replace all placeholder values with your actual configuration:
 - Database credentials should match your PostgreSQL setup
 - `secret_key` should be a long, random string (you can generate one with `openssl rand -hex 32`)
-- AWS credentials are required for file uploads.
-For local testing, you may need to modify the code to skip S3 uploads or use a local file storage solution.
+- **File Storage**: Local file storage works automatically (no setup needed).
+AWS S3 credentials are optional - only add them if you want to use S3 instead of local storage.

 #### Run the Backend Server